tytydraco/yessleep/out/The_Bloody_Boot_Barron_Part_1.md

 My eyes darted to the coffee table I had found and left it on but it was nowhere to be seen.
 My confusion compiled as I struggled to think of when I had moved it.
 I had gotten up to go pee maybe twice since I got home and one of those times was before I read the book and sat myself in front of the TV.
 I don’t remember ever moving it or touching it after my initial finding.

 “Uhh.
-It was on the table, it had the poem about the baron?
+It was on the table, it had the poem about the Barron?
 And the pictur-”

 I was cut off by the sound of loud stomping as he re-entered the living room swiftly and sternly.
 His eyes immediately locked on the table for moments before matching mine.